AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

     1. Once the column is added, you can change its **[!UICONTROL Label]** and modify the associated **[!UICONTROL Attribute]**.
     1. If you want to apply a transformation to the column's values, select it from the drop-down list.
 For example, you can switch all values in the selected column to upper case.

 1. Repeat these steps to add as many columns as needed in the extraction file.
+To change the position of a column, use the up and down arrows.

 1. To remove all duplicate rows from the extracted file, toggle on the **[!UICONTROL Remove duplicate rows(Listing)]** option.